 Note:To use the features described in this chapter, you must understand the main concepts and techniques explained in the Oracle Data Mining documentation.

-For reference information about spatial analysis and mining functions and procedures, see Chapter 21.
+For reference information about spatial analysis and mining functions and procedures in the SDO_SAM package, see Chapter 29.

 This chapter contains the following major sections: